GUIDE 2024

 Finding a genuine grant is challenging in its own right.
 Once you find a couple of grants, you need to write a grant proposal to get the funding.
 You’ll likely get only one shot at a grant application.
 If you fail, it’s back to grant scavenging.

-Writing a grant proposal that reflects your project statement, objectives, mission but also clearly defines funding reasons is the key to getting the money.
+Writing a grant proposal that reflects your project statement, objectives, and mission but also clearly defines funding reasons is the key to getting the money.
 As such, it is the greatest challenge you’ll face.

 In hopes of winning grant funding, you’ll need to write more than just the main grant proposal.
 You’ll also need a compelling cover letter, budget summary, and likely a statement of need.
 That’s why larger nonprofit organizations hire agencies and grant writers to write their grant proposals.